 The back panel is completely removable, unlike Smena-8m, where the back cover opens like a door.
 The camera does not provide for rewinding, and the exposed film is fed into the take-up spool.

 On the top of the camera is a frame counter, which has ceased to be as stylish as on the very first models of Smena cameras.
 Next to it is the shutter button, which moved here from the lens.
 This button has a slot for a shutter release cable.

-In general, the Smena 7 is a fairly good Soviet camera, but it is practically no different from all the other cameras of this brand.
-With this camera you can shoot wonderful shots, despite the fact that the camera is cheaper than lunch in a restaurant.
+In general, Smena-7 is a fairly good Soviet camera, but it is practically no different from all other cameras of this brand.
+With this camera you can shoot wonderful shots, despite the fact that the camera is cheaper than lunch in a cafe.